Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Detroit has played nine games, with five wins against the spread.

-- Detroit is 2-2 against the spread and 0-4 overall when the team totals more than 323.9 yards.
+- In games that Detroit piles up more than 323.9 yards, the team is 2-2 against the spread and 0-4 overall.

 - This season the Lions have turned the ball over 11 times, three more than the Browns' takeaways (8).